irfanyucesan/vga_testing/README.md

 # vga_testing
-640x840 60Hz VGA testing project in verilog HDL.
+640x480 res @ 60Hz VGA testing project in verilog HDL.

 Since the FPGA board I used only had 12MHz of internal clock, I used Vivado's Clocking Wizard IP.